Seri language: Literature

 A growing body of Seri literature is being published.
 Some of the stories that were recorded, transcribed and published earlier are now being re-edited and published.
 New material is also being prepared by several writers.
 Essays by three Seri writers appear in the new anthology of Native American literature published by the University of Nebraska Press.
 The most recent literature is appearing as apps for Android phones, often with accompanying audio.

 The Constitution of Mexico has been translated in its entirety into the Seri language by the Instituto Nacional de Lenguas Indígenas.
 The official name of the Constitution in Seri is Icaaitom Caaixaj Quipac Coha Hapaspoj Caacoj Quih Iti Hant Coii Hant Iij Cacloj Com Oaanloj Coi.

-Trivia

-The Seri word for "shark", which is hacat, was chosen by ichthyologist Juan Carlos Pérez Jiménez to name a newly discovered species of smooth-hound shark in the Gulf of California (Mustelus hacat).